vahidAK/NanoMethPhase/README.md

                         and construct DMR based on that.
 This only works when the test results are from 'DMLtest', which is for two- group comparison.
 See DSS R package for more information.
 Default is 0.

-It is used in DSS callDML and callDMR functions.
+optional arguments that will be used in DSS callDMR function.:
+  --minlen MINLEN, -ml MINLEN
+                        Minimum length (in basepairs) required for DMR.
+                        Default is 100 bps.
+  --minCG MINCG, -mcg MINCG
+                        Minimum number of CpG sites required for DMR.
+Default is 15.
   --pct_sig PCT_SIG, -pct PCT_SIG
                         In all DMRs, the percentage of CG sites with significant p-values (less than p.threshold) must be greater than this threshold.
 Default is 0.5.
 This is mainly used for correcting the effects of merging of nearby DMRs.
-It is used in DSS callDMR function.
-  --overwrite, -ow      If output files exist overwrite them
+  --dis_merge DIS_MERGE, -dm DIS_MERGE
+                        When two DMRs are very close to each other and the distance (in bps) is less than this number, they will be merged into one.
+Default is 100 bps.
+See dma section notes for more details.
 ```
 ## bam2bis:
 Convert a bam file to a mock whole-genome bisulfite sequencing format for visualization in IGV.
 Note that the reads in the output bam from this module are not exactly the same as the reads in the input bam.
 In the output bam the sequence of the reads corresponds to the sequence from reference they mapped to and cytosine is also converted based on its methylation status.
 ```
 usage: nanomethphase bam2bis --bam BAM --reference REFERENCE --methylcallfile
                              METHYLCALLFILE --output OUTPUT [-h]
-                             [--window WINDOW] [--motif MOTIF]
                              [--mapping_quality MAPPING_QUALITY]
-                             [--methylation] [--threads THREADS]
+                             [--motif MOTIF] [--methylation]
+                             [--include_supplementary] [--window WINDOW]
-                             [--chunk_size CHUNK_SIZE]
+                             [--threads THREADS] [--chunk_size CHUNK_SIZE]
-                             [--include_supplementary] [--overwrite]
+                             [--overwrite]

 Convert a bam file to a bisulfite format for nice visualization in IGV